BraidTechnologies/Studio/README.md

 '**CommonPy**' contains Python utility classes used to access the typescript server Apis and to hold common code used in multiple apps.

-'**Salon**' - a place where you do Braiding - is an application that uses the OpenAI Assistant API to generate test code.
+'**Salon**' - (a place where you do Braiding) is a set of scripts to help the engineering process.
+One script uses the OpenAI Assistant API to generate test code.
 It processes API definitions written in JSON and generates Python code to test them.
-The resulting code is in the 'BraidApiTest' directory.
+The resulting code is in the 'ApiTest' directory.
+The second script, repo_to_text, scans a directory system and procduces a set of text files containing concatenated code.
+These files can be loaded into almost any LLM, to use for a 'Chat to your code' assistant.

 '**Boxer**', an AI-enabled learning assistant to help developers build generative AI applications more quickly.
 It is a full web front end that passes questions to an LLM, and then enriches them with links to relevant document chunks found in its database of useful material - the A16Z AI Cannon.